MAGNOLIA FAMILY LAW

 I can also help you with re-establishing your parental rights if your custody has been compromised or questioned.

+If you have been denied visitation with your child, I can help you through proper enforcement actions as well as alternative resolutions.
 Do you or the other parent want to relocate?
 This may be a time sensitive issue that needs immediate attention.
 Contact me to get the ball rolling right away.
 In some cases, parents may agree on amending the custody agreement or visitation schedule if relocation is unavoidable.